To remember the Ecumenical Council of Nicaea today, we read a brief historical devotion from Historical Introductions to the Lutheran Confessions.

-Devotional reading is from Concordia: The Lutheran Confessions, Second Edition, pages 295–96 © 2005, 2006 Concordia Publishing House.
+Devotional reading is from Historical Introductions to the Lutheran Confessions, pages 25–26.
+Second edition printed in 2005.
+Originally published in Concordia Triglotta in 1921 by Concordia Publishing House.
 All rights reserved.